isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/power-bi/standards/value-suppression/pbi-value-supp.md

 ---
 ## Statistical Disclosure Control (SDC) Protocol

-The [Statistical Disclosure Control Protocol][link 1] was developed to suppress identifiable information and data from individuals where there is a small base size of 1-4.
+The [Statistical Disclosure Control Protocol][link 1] was developed to suppress identifiable information and data from individuals where there is a small base size of between 1-4.
 Absolute 0 values are able to be shown within a table or chart.
 It is important to be mindful of percentages when implementing the SDC Protocol, as if the count can be worked out based on percentages, this will need to be suppressed.

-This chart is an example of what suppression of a count of 1-4 can look like:
+This chart is an example of what suppression of a count of between 1-4 can look like:

 ![ alt text](../images/value-image.png)